 While much attention has been paid in recent years to the flood risks created by sea level rise, not enough consideration has been given to the risks associated with two other effects of climate change: extreme precipitation and groundwater rise.
-They too can result in disruption and damage to the Port and the city and complicate approaches taken to reduce coastal flooding.
-The San Francisco Public Utilities Commission is leading other City departments in an effort to better understand the risks to the Port and the rest of San Francisco from groundwater changes and extreme precipitation events.
+They too can result in disruption and damage to the Port and the city, and complicate approaches taken to reduce coastal flooding.